Leaving PIMCO.com

 Valuing Callable Municipal Bonds

 To compensate investors, bonds with embedded call options, known as callable bonds, are typically offered at higher yields than non-callable bonds.
 Callable bonds represent the majority of the municipal bond market.
-In fact, historically, on average roughly 89% of all municipal bonds issued over the past 10 years have featured call options.1 When compared to taxable fixed income benchmarks, the tax-exempt market is more heavily weighted toward callable bonds as a result (figure 1).
-This structural difference needs to be taken into account when investing in tax-exempts given the difference between maturity matched and duration matched curves (figure 2).
+In fact, historically, on average roughly 83% of all municipal bonds issued over the past 10 years have featured call options.
+When compared to taxable fixed income benchmarks, the tax-exempt market is more heavily weighted toward callable bonds as a result (figure 1).
+This structural difference needs to be considered when investing in tax-exempts given the difference between maturity matched and duration matched curves (figure 2).

 This creates complications for muni investors since pricing callable bonds can be a tricky proposition.
 This can create opportunities for savvy bond managers and investors who can take advantage of market inefficiencies to potentially generate additional yield.